 What does photosynthesis produce?
 Photosynthesis results in oxygen and glucose (sugar).
 The oxygen is released into the air.
 The plant uses some of the glucose and the rest is stored.

 Where does photosynthesis happen?
 The process of photosynthesis occurs in the leaves of plants, specifically in organelles called chloroplasts.
-Here it is that light energy is able to be converted into chemical energy.
+This is where light energy is able to be converted into chemical energy, and is an example of a chemical change.

 Chlorophyll are green pigments that give plants their green color.
 You will find chlorophyll in the chloroplasts and they help plants absorb the energy from the sun.

-Photosynthesis happens in two stages, a light dependent stage which happens during the day and a non light dependent stage which can occur at any time.
+Photosynthesis occurs in two stages: a light-dependent stage during the day and a non-light-dependent stage that can occur at any time.

-The second stage is called the Calvin Cycle, and it takes place in the stoma in the leaves.
+The Calvin Cycle’s second stage occurs in the leaves’ stoma.
 It uses energy from the previous reactions to make glucose from CO2.

-Photosynthesis is a great example of a chemical reaction or chemical change because new products are formed, glucose and oxygen.
+Photosynthesis is a great example of a chemical reaction or change because new products, glucose and oxygen, are formed.

 Without the process of photosynthesis, very few organisms could live on earth.
 Plants use the carbon dioxide that is a by-product of respiration and in turn release oxygen into the atmosphere for us to breath.

 Photosynthesis also turns light energy into chemical energy, which provides food for us.
+Find out the important role plants have as producers in food chains.
 Photosynthesis is important for all life on earth!

 - Photosynthesis Worksheet